Diffusing to Coordinate: Efficient Online Multi-Agent Diffusion Policies: Details about the Experiments

 For the actor, we utilize a diffusion-based policy parameterized by a noise prediction network $f_{\theta_{i}}(a_t^i, s, t)$.
 This network is implemented as a $3$-layer MLP with GeLU activations and a hidden dimension of $256$.
 The input consists of the concatenated state, noisy action, and a 256-dimensional Fourier timestep embedding.
 We employ a cosine noise schedule with $\beta_{\text{min}}=10^{-3}$ and $\beta_{\text{max}}=0.9999$.
 The number of diffusion steps $H$ is set to $8$ for both training and inference.
 Similar to the critic, the input vector undergoes Batch Normalization prior to entering the MLP layers.
 We emphasize that while our centralized distributional critic adopts the CrossQ architecture to forego the target Q-network, we explicitly retain the target policy network.
 This design ensures training stability during data collection and stabilizes the joint optimization of the critic and actor.
 Crucially, sampling next-step actions from a slowly updating target policy mitigates the high variance arising from the compounded stochasticity of interacting diffusion agents, thereby preventing divergence in value estimation.

 To facilitate full reproducibility, we provide a detailed breakdown of the experimental configurations.
 Table~\ref{tab:hyperparameters_1} summarizes the common hyperparameters applied uniformly across all tasks, such as network architecture and optimizer settings.
 In contrast, Table~\ref{tab:hyperparameters_2} details the task-specific hyperparameters, including learning rates and distributional value limits, which are tailored to each environment.
 All reported experiments were conducted using $5$ independent random seeds to ensure statistical reliability.
+We clarify that setting $\rho=0$ reduces the target network synchronization to a standard hard update.